Toutouwai/AutoAvif/README.md

 ### Opting out of AVIF generation for specific images

 If you want to prevent an AVIF file being generated and served for a particular image you can hook `AutoAvif::allowAvif` and set the event return to false.
-AutoAVIF generates an AVIF file when an image variation is being created so the hookable method receives some arguments relating to the resizing of the requested variation.
+AutoAvif generates an AVIF file when an image variation is being created so the hookable method receives some arguments relating to the resizing of the requested variation.

 Example: